Prices

 Editing and deleting

-- Click any price row to edit.
-Editing updates the existing price record — use this for typos.
+- Click any price row to edit it.
+Editing updates the existing record in place — use it for typos.

 - To record a price change, add a new price rather than editing the old one.
-This preserves the history.
+This preserves the history and the trend line.